ssube/prometheus-sql-adapter/kubernetes/README.md

 ## Notes

+- The server sets up the `prometheus` database and metrics schema within that when it starts up.
+- The server pod does not have persistent storage, so any data will be lost when it restarts.
 - The `--pg.conn-str` parameter will be printed in the logs, please put the password in the `PGPASSWORD` env var.
-- The server pod does not have persistent storage, so any data (including the schema) will be lost when it restarts.